Blog

 How much more convenient is it?

-Thus, in general, 2 options are available to you:
+Thus, 2 options are available to you:

-• "attach" all product characteristics (price, size, color, model, etc.) to the payment address only (see pic.), which is issued in response to a request where you specify the Merchant ID (in this case, it is the same, permanent);
+• "attach" all product characteristics (price, size, color, model, etc.) to the payment address only (see pic.), which is issued in response to a request where you specify the merchant_id (in this case, it is the same, permanent);

 10_7 (22).png